bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/ai_instructions.md

 - All of the above logic must be implemented server-side, with the client acting only as a renderer and intent emitter/listener.
 - No client-side fallback, guessing, or omitted logic is allowed.
 All flows must be preserved exactly as described.
 - All event flows, payloads, and state changes must be mapped in events.md and events.js, and all state changes must be documented in this folder.
 - Any deviation from these flows is a bug and must be corrected immediately.

+### Party/Group Leader-Only Encounter Triggers
+- Only party/group leaders (player or AI) can trigger any encounter (door click or dynamic/random).
+Non-leader members never trigger or receive encounters and do not affect encounter chance.
+This applies to both player and AI groups.
+- Non-leader party/group members are flagged (canNavigate: false, canTriggerEncounter: false) and cannot initiate navigation, doors, or encounters, but always follow the leader, join the leader's encounters, and are included in all combat, loot, and events as part of the group.
+- Navigation/encounter restrictions only apply to initiating actions, not to following or being included in group flows.
+All party/group members always follow the leader and are included in all relevant events.

+### Individual Loot Handling
+- Loot is always handled individually, even in parties or groups.
+Each player or AI has their own inventory, loot drops, and loot bag on death.
+There is no shared or split loot—first to click an item claims it, and all loot flows are per-entity.

+### Single Shared Encounter State
+- There is only one authoritative encounter state per room, shared by all participants.
+All actions (attacks, spells, steals, etc.) update the same shared state.
+Health, death, and loot are synchronized for all party/group members and AI.
+No duplicate or desynced encounter states for different party/group members.
+All combat, health, loot, and death flows are synchronized and authoritative for everyone in the encounter.

+### Migration and Implementation Notes
+- All of the above logic must be implemented server-side, with the client acting only as a renderer and intent emitter/listener.
+- No client-side fallback, guessing, or omitted logic is allowed.
+All flows must be preserved exactly as described.
+- All event flows, payloads, and state changes must be mapped in events.md and events.js, and all state changes must be documented in this folder.
+- Any deviation from these flows is a bug and must be corrected immediately.